looker-open-source/components/internal_docs/figma.md

 #### File Cover and Status

 Every Lens file has a cover page so that you can quickly scan what type of file it is (e.g.a component, a pattern, a style).
-There cover page also has a color background which denotes the current state of the file.
+The cover page also has a color background which denotes the current state of the file.

 ![Lens Color key](/static/img/fimga_shots/files.png)
 ![Lens Color key](/static/img/fimga_shots/color-key.png)